lorin/devstack-vm/README.md

 ## Prereqs

-Install the following packages on your local machine first:
+Install the following applications on your local machine first:

  * [VirtualBox][5]
  * [Vagrant][2]
  * [Ansible][3]

-If you want to play with the OpenStack command-line tools, install the following Python packages:
+If you want to try out the OpenStack command-line tools once DevStack is running, install the following Python packages:

   * python-novaclient
   * python-neutronclient

+The easiest way to install the Python packages is with pip:

+    sudo pip install python-novaclient python-neutronclient

 [1]: https://github.com/bcwaldon/vagrant_devstack